jlperona-teaching/ecs390-fall18/syllabus/syllabus.rst

 One of CEE's offerings is going over a video recording of yourself with a TA Consultant.

 The second observation involves going over a video recording of one of your discussions.
-You will record yourself, and then meet with one of CEE's TA Consultants to discuss how you can improve as an instructor.
+You will record yourself, and then meet with one of CEE's consultants to discuss the recording how you can improve as an instructor.
-You can find the form to request this on `their website`_.

 Track B - Everyone Else
 """""""""""""""""""""""